XanderXAJ/Test-Clips/README.md

 video.failed.mkv.log
 ```

-Since Test Clips checks for the existence of successful files prior to working, simply re-run matrices of video parameters (as suggested above) to re-attempt failures while skipping previous successes.
+Since Test Clips checks for the existence of successful files prior to working, simply re-run matrices of video parameters (like the `for` loops suggested above) to re-attempt failures while skipping previous successes.

 If you retry processing and it fails again, the original failed files will be overwritten.